Research and Data in Scottish Borders

 Using official statistics and evidence to support policy

 Our research and information team helps our Community Planning partners and the public to use the official statistics and any other resources, including their own data, as management information to evidence policy and help make better decisions.
+If you are a Scottish Borders resident and would like some assistance interpreting your data or getting the best out of official demographic statistics, contact us and one of our experienced research staff may be able to help you.

-Why use evidence?
+Why we use evidence

 The Local Government In Scotland Act 2003 states that we should provide our services in a way that is transparent, robust, informed and accountable.
 This includes making use of information and guidance, wherever available.
 In addition, many of the policies and plans that we support are governed by statute.
 All Statutory functions we provide should be informed by a relevant evidence base.
 This requirement is reinforced by the Christie Commission on the Future delivery of Public Services, which provides a mandate for good practice in research and information for local government.